 As an instructor at Art Center, I enjoy collaborating with faculty, corporate sponsors and students to go deep into design research.
 My teaching philosophy is to 'lead people from behind'.
 Since design is such a subjective discipline, I try to help students discover and develop their own strengths in a positive and constructive manner.
 I work with them to research their client's brand identity, their target demographics' characteristics, and identify relevant factors within the context they are designing in.
 Together, we develop visual narratives that communicate the thought process behind their concepts, and tailor their presentations to diverse audiences.

 As a public speaker, I seek to change people's perception regarding 'alternative' (ie non-automotive) mobility.
 Good design is a fantastic tool to enact behavioral change, and I love the pursuit of changing the way we move around our communities for the better.

-I come from a funny place: I was raised by a family of bicycling hippies, yet I call Los Angeles, a city that enjoys such a rich automotive history, my beloved home.
+I believe my passion around mobility to stem partially from my geographical conditions: I was raised by a family of bicycling hippies in Washinton, D.C., yet I call Los Angeles, a city that enjoys such a rich automotive history, my beloved home.
 I believe there is a happy medium between the joy of movement and responsible mobility.